Electron neural closure for turbulent magnetosheath simulations: energy channels: Methodology

-Thus, we have performed six supporting simulations (referred to as run B) that are initialized using very similar values of the parameters, except for $\delta B/B$, which is larger in run A0 from the start of the simulation and remains larger over the whole simulation time.
-Due to computational costs, we limited the six runs to 256 particles per cell; therefore, B runs tend to be noisier in general.
-For these reasons, we can treat run A0 as a generalization test when applying closure trained (Section~\ref{sec:neural_closure}) on runs B.
+We have performed six supporting simulations (referred to as run B) that are initialized using very similar values of the parameters, except for $\delta B/B$, which is larger in run {A} from the start of the simulation and remains larger over the whole simulation time {(see Table~\ref{tab:sim_params})}. {Each member of B starts from a new random realization of the magnetic and velocity field fluctuations defined above with the prescribed levels of $\delta B/B$}.
+Due to computational costs, we limited the six runs to 256 particles per cell; therefore, B runs tend to be noisier.
+For these reasons, we can use {A as a higher-fidelity reference point.}

-Simulations A and B2 have been run until the maximum $J_{rms}$ is reached, which is typically associated with the onset of a fully developed turbulence regime.
-Runs B1, B3-B6 run for longer.
+Simulations A and B2 have been run until the maximum {$J_{rms} = \sqrt{ \langle J^2 \rangle}$ is reached, where $\langle \rangle$ indicates spatial averaging}.
+This is typically associated with the onset of a fully developed turbulence regime.
+Runs B1, B3-B6 run for longer, {as can be seen from Table~\ref{tab:sim_datasplit}}.